x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/public-folders.md

 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 9ca7a32d-2436-462f-b71a-94129d05b6fa
-description: "Summary: Learn about public folders and how they work in Exchange 2016."
+description: "Learn about public folders and how they work in Exchange 2016 and Exchange 2016."
 ---

 # Public folders

- **Summary**: Learn about public folders and how they work in Exchange 2016.

 Public folders are designed for shared access and provide an easy and effective way to collect, organize, and share information with other people in your workgroup or organization.
 Public folders help make content in a deep hierarchy easier to browse.
 Users will see the full hierarchy in Outlook, which makes it easy for them to find the content they're interested in.

-> [!NOTE]
-> Public folders are available in the following Outlook clients: Outlook on the web for Exchange 2016, Outlook 2007 or later, and Outlook for Mac.
-You must use Outlook 2007 or later to access public folders on Exchange 2016 servers.
+Public folders are available in the following Outlook clients:

+- Outlook on the web (formerly known as Outlook Web App) for Exchange 2016 or later

+- Supported versions of Outlook for [Exchange 2016](../../plan-and-deploy/system-requirements.md#supported-clients) and Exchange 2019.

+- Outlook for Mac 2016 and Outlook for Mac for Office 365.

 Public folders can also be used as an archiving method for distribution groups.
 When you mail-enable a public folder and add it as a member of the distribution group, email sent to the group is automatically added to the public folder for later reference.

 Public folders aren't designed to do the following: